Is Training With No Events Discouraging??

 While I know it improves my overall fitness and strength, intervals are not any fun.

-Enter Strava Fat Bike Racing!
+Zwift, Strava, and Fat Bike Racing!

 I’ve only done a couple of fat bike races.